Sports food for cyclists

 Certainly for endurance athletes, as cyclists, it is important to get enough vegetables, fruit, whole -grain products and fats.
 Think of whole -grain pasta and brown rice, but also meat, legumes, fish, eggs and dairy.
 These are all sources of carbohydrates or proteins.
 The carbohydrates help you get enough energy and the proteins in the recovery. protein shakes can of course also help you with this!

-In addition to nutrition, the importance of drinking should also not be underestimated.
-Drinking too little will certainly not benefit the performance.
-Therefore, never forget to drink enough water so that you supplement the lost moisture again.
-In addition to water, Sports drinks with added minerals (electrolytes) and fast and slow carbohydrates are also a good addition.
-For example, these are extremely suitable as a supplement for endurance.
-Take these sports drinks with carbohydrates about 30 to 60 minutes before a competition or training starts, so that you can already bring the glycogen stock up to date.
+Therefore, never forget to drink enough water to replenish lost fluids.
+In addition to water, sports drinks with added minerals (electrolytes) and fast and slow carbohydrates are also a good addition.
+These are particularly suitable as supplements for endurance.
+Hypertonic, isotonic, and hypotonic sports drinks offer different concentrations of these nutrients, allowing you to choose what best suits your needs.
+Take these carbohydrate-containing sports drinks about 30 to 60 minutes before a competition or training session to replenish glycogen stores.

 Our favorite sports supplements for cycling

-Food for optimum recovery
+Food for optimal recovery

 A delicious protein bar for extra energy

-also the protein bar by Njie is one of our favorites.
+also the protein bar by Propud/Njie is one of our favorites.
 This bar is slightly larger and available in five delicious flavors.
 For example, try the Salty Caramello Cookie or the Hazelnut Caramel.
 The bars are rich in proteins and fiber and have good energy and nutrition value.
 These are therefore ideal to take with you when you just need that little extra energy!

 A gel for the final sprint